enketo/enketo-express/README.md

 enketo-express [![Build Status](https://travis-ci.org/kobotoolbox/enketo-express.png)](https://travis-ci.org/kobotoolbox/enketo-express)
 ==============

-A node.js version of Enketo Smart Paper developed for KoBo Toolbox.
+A super light-weight node.js version of Enketo Smart Paper developed for KoBo Toolbox.
+Chock-full of badass rockstar tech.

-\- UNDER ACTIVE DEVELOPMENT, NOT READY TO BE USED YET \-
+\- It is functional though not yet ready for production use \-

 ### How to install